In 2018 there were approximately 507,000 (yes, 0.5 Million!) work-related musculoskeletal (MSK) disorder cases.

 Lifting, carrying and putting down a load with care and consideration helps prevent unnecessary musculoskeletal injuries.

-Our IOSH-Approved trainers have created an online course for Risk Assessment.
-The course takes you through a step-by-step, interactive tutorial to give you and your team the confidence reduce risk in your workplace.
+Our IOSH-Approved trainers have created an online Risk Assessment course.
+The course takes you through a step-by-step, interactive tutorial to give you and your team the confidence reduce workplace risk.
 Access the FREE Course here!

-Hopefully, this short post and podcast of the principles of manual handling have been helpful for you and your team to think about how you can reduce risk in your operations….the next time you go to lift an object, think about the 5 P’s – PLAN – POSITION – PICK – PROCEED – PLACEMENT
+Hopefully, this short post and podcast on manual handling principles have been helpful for you and your team.
+Now you can think about how to reduce manual handling risk in your operations….the next time you go to lift an object, think about the 5 P’s – PLAN – POSITION – PICK – PROCEED – PLACEMENT